-Send us your request for payment, along with your bill and documentation of any payment you have made.
+You may request us to pay you back by sending us a request in writing.
+If you send a request in writing, send your bill and documentation of any payment you have made.
 It's a good idea to make a copy of your bill and receipts for your records.